-Meerkat’s have strong, non-retractable claws, 2 centimetres (0.79 in) long, used for digging burrows, digging for prey, and to climb trees.
+Meerkats have strong, non-retractable claws, 2 centimeters (0.79 in) long, used for digging burrows, hunting for prey, and climbing trees.
 Meerkats have four toes on each foot and long slender limbs.
 The coat is usually fawn-colored peppered with gray, tan, or brown with a silver tint.
 They have short parallel stripes across their backs, extending from the base of the tail to the shoulders.
 The patterns of stripes are unique to each meerkat.
 The underside of the meerkat has no markings, but the belly has a patch which is only sparsely covered with hair and shows the black skin underneath.
 The meerkat uses this area to absorb heat while standing on its rear legs, usually early in the morning after cold desert nights.

 Meerkats are primarily insectivores, but also eat other animals (lizards, snakes, scorpions, spiders, plants, eggs, small mammals, millipedes, centipedes and, more rarely, small birds) and fungi.
-Meerkats are immune to certain types of venom, including the very strong venom of the scorpions of the Kalahari Desert, unlike humans.
-They have no excess body fat stores, so foraging for food is a daily need.
+Meerkats are immune to certain types of venom, including the strong venom of the scorpions of the Kalahari Desert, unlike humans.
+Meerkats need to forage for food every because they have no excess body fat stores.

-Gestation lasts approximately 11 weeks and the young are born within the underground burrow and are (undeveloped).
+Gestation lasts approximately 11 weeks, and the young are born within the underground burrow and are (undeveloped).
 The young’s ears open at about 15 days of age, and their eyes at 10–14 days.
-They are weaned around 49 to 63 days.
+Meerkats are weaned at 49 to 63 days.
 They do not come above ground until at least 21 days of age and stay with babysitters near the burrow.
 After another week or so, they join the adults on a foraging party.

 New meerkat groups are often formed by evicted females pairing with roving males.